microsoft/terminal/doc/specs/#6900 - Actions Page/spec.md

 This design is not 1:1 with the JSON file, so actions that don't have keys will not appear on this page.
 Additionally, you can't add a new action without keys with this current design.

-You also cannot specify properties on commands (like the `newTab` command) and these will have to be added throught the JSON file.
+You also cannot specify properties on commands (like the `newTab` command) and these will have to be added through the JSON file.
 Considering there are only a few of these and we're planning to iterate on this and add a Command Palette page, we were okay with this decision.

 ## Resources